-- iv.
+- A. Where the employee is already in or has had a recent consensual relationship with a supervisee, the following procedures shall be followed: - i.
+Immediate disclosure by the employee of the relationship to their supervisor and to the appropriate Vice President or Vice Chancellor in order to ensure that any conflicts of interest have been adequately addressed. - ii.
+The respective administrator responsible for the department or division shall place the subordinate under alternate supervision when a supervisor under his/her direction has or has had a recent consensual relationship with the employee. - iii.
+The supervisor shall recuse himself or herself from any discussions or involvement with decisions related to evaluations, promotion, hiring, determination of salary, or continuation of contract or employment. - iv.
 The respective Vice President or Vice Chancellor shall prepare and retain a report that specifies the appropriate alternate arrangements that have been made to eliminate the conflict of interest.
-The EEO/AA Office shall be provided a copy of the report along with the employees involved in the relationship. - B. Where the employee is already in or has had a recent consensual relationship with a student prior to enrollment in his or her class, the following procedures shall be followed: - .
-The faculty member shall counsel and advise the student not to enroll in his or her course. - ii.
+The EEO/AA Office shall be provided a copy of the report along with the employees involved in the relationship. - B. Where the employee is already in or has had a recent consensual relationship with a student prior to enrollment in his or her class, the following procedures shall be followed: - i.
+The faculty member shall counsel and advise the student not to enroll in his or her course. - i.
 The Consensual Relationships Policy will be made available to students via the student handbook and other appropriate communications vehicles. - iii.
 If it is not possible for a student to enroll in another course, section, or course and section at another college due to a requirement for completion of a degree or certificate and no other academic option is available, disclosure of the relationship will be made to the appropriate Department Chair, Dean and Vice President of Academic Affairs or Vice President for Student Affairs as appropriate for review.
 The Vice President will refer the matter to the Vice Chancellor for Academic and Student Affairs for consideration.
-The Chancellor or his/her designee may allow a student to enroll in the class only upon a showing by the student that the enrollment is necessary to avoid an extreme hardship, and upon a showing by the college President or designee that the academic integrity of the student's enrollment in the class will nevertheless be maintained. - 3.
-Persons who are married, or were married, are included within the definition of persons that have or who have had a consensual amorous relationship.
-Disclosure in this instance may be made via the Maricopa Disclosure process at www.maricopa.edu/disclosure/. - 4.
-An employee who fails to follow the requirements established in this policy and who does not withdraw from participation in activities or decisions that may reward or penalize a supervisee or student with whom the employee has or has had a recent consensual amorous relationship, will be considered in violation of policy and will be addressed in accordance with established processes in job group policy manuals.
+The Chancellor or his/her designee may allow a student to enroll in the class only upon a showing by the student that the enrollment is necessary to avoid an extreme hardship, and upon a showing by the college President or designee that the academic integrity of the student's enrollment in the class will nevertheless be maintained.